bottenderjs/bottenderjs.github.io/content/docs/Guides-State.md

 ### context.setState(Object)

-To store data into session which is (generally) serialized as JSON by the store, so nested objects are typically fine.
+To store data into the session which is (generally) serialized as JSON by the store, so nested objects are typically fine.

 ### context.resetState()

-To reset all data in session to initial state.
+To reset all data in the session to initial state.

-For example, we can put user's nickname in session and call it later:
+For example, we can put the user's nickname in the session and call it later:

 ```
 User > Hi